Information-Fusion-Lab-Umass/Salient-Pedestrian-Detection/README.md

 </center>

-## KAIST Salient Pedestrian Dataset
+## Our KAIST Salient Pedestrian Dataset

 ### Description
 We select 1702 images from the training set of the